 The intergenerational learning around technology has definitely been a two-way process.
 For example, within the production team, Alex, my younger co-director, taught me many new technical skills: from framing video shots and recording good sound, to editing websites and creating hyperlinks.
 She also mentored other young people in the families we visited.
 And we both would sometimes pass the camera to an eager grandchild or aspiring young photographer.

 Whether in the field or kitchen, intergenerational teaching and learning goes both ways.
-Ryan taught his mentor Dianne the Haudenosaunee skill of braiding corn and making corn soup.
+Ryan taught his mentor Dianne the Haudenosaunee skills of braiding corn and making corn soup.